frankstepanski/node-express-course/week3/readme.md

 ![404 terminal](images/404-error.png)

-> How can we make this better?
+> How can we make this better? :thinking:

 We can add a catch-all route to handle any requests that are not matched by a route.